 f(4) = f(0) + 1

-The method of removing the last 1 from the binary representation has been mentioned in the Single Number III problem.
+The method of removing the last 1 bit in the binary representation has been mentioned in the Single Number III problem.

 package main